We Reviewed Dozens Of The Best High School Apps So You Don’t Have To. Here Are Our Top Picks.

 Voice Dream Reader is a bit pricy, but well worth every penny for many students.
 It is a premium text-to-speech system that can read digital material out loud, making it helpful for disabled readers.
 However, it also does so much more that many other types of students will benefit.
 Legere Reader is a comparable app for Android, but not as robust.

 Voice Dream Reader can speed up playback and allow students to cover more ground without loss of comprehension.
 It also can adjust the contrast between print and background and modify print and background colors, which many struggling readers find to be very helpful.
-The app costs $14.99 and offers a selection of in-app purchases of additional voices for $4.99 each and 10 translation credits for ninety-nine cents.
+The app offers a selection of in-app purchases of additional voices for $4.99 each and 10 translation credits for ninety-nine cents.

 Stuck on a tough math problem?
 Just snap a shot with your device’s camera and this app will provide a step-by-step solution to help you over the tough spots.
 The app even works without wi-fi!

 The app features a powerful handwriting recognition system as well as a built in calculator.
 It can handle basic math equations all the way up through quadratic equations, systems of equations, and even integrals.
 It should be more than powerful enough for most high school students’ needs.
 Photomath is free to download, and offers an in-app purchase for a subscription to their Plus Service, which makes textbook solutions available to students as well as explanations of word problems and more.
 Prices range from $9.99 to $59.99 depending on the term of the subscription.